Chemistry in Everyday life - Notes, Topics, Formula, Books, FAQs

 Chemicals in food

-There are some chemicals which are added to food for their preservation, colour and adding nutritive value.
+There are some chemicals that are added to food for its preservation, color and nutritive value.
 Some of the food additives are as follows:

 Cleansing agents